Donald Trump, Melania Trump Sleep In Separate Bedrooms, Living A Fake Marriage?

 “Melania does not keep hidden from everyone around her how miserable she is.”

-According to the report, Melania has told Donald many times how sad she feels married to him and trapped by his position now that he is the president.
+According to the report, Melania has told Donald many times how sad she feels being married to him and trapped by his position now that he is the president.

-Melania currently lives 200 miles away from her husband in NYC’s Trump Tower while her son, Barron finishes the school year.
+Melania currently lives 200 miles away from her husband in NYC’s Trump Tower while her son, Barron, finishes the school year.

 Even on the rare occasion that Melania and Donald are in the same city, the former fashion model allegedly refuses to share a bed with her husband even when they are in the same town.

 “They have separate bedrooms,” claims a Trump inside source.
-“They never spend the night together—-ever.”
+“They never spend the night together… ever.”

 Another source claims they sleep in the same room but keep separate beds and are not intimate with each other anymore.

-Melania reportedly is upset with her husband for trapping her in a life she never wanted and as a result wants as little to do with Donald as possible.
+Melania reportedly is upset with her husband for trapping her in a life she never wanted and, as a result, wants as little to do with Donald as possible.

 “She is not interested in Donald, the presidency or anything involving him.”

-A rep for Mrs. Trump denies the claim, “It’s unfortunate that you are going to feature unnamed ‘sources’ that have provided fictional accounts.”
+A rep for Mrs. Trump denies the claim, stating, “It’s unfortunate that you are going to feature unnamed ‘sources’ that have provided fictional accounts.”

-According to Independent, if Melania and Donald do sleep in separate bedrooms/beds like the report claims, experts state that may not be a bad thing.
+According to the Independent, if Melania and Donald do sleep in separate bedrooms/beds like the report claims, experts state that may not be a bad thing.

 “Sleeping in separate beds is not a bad thing per say, in fact, sleep experts recommend it!” relationship expert Madeline Mason explained.